-Speech, hearing, and language services are available for participants who are 21 and older.
+Speech, Hearing, and Language Services are available for participants who are 21 and older.
 Participants under the age of 21 can access this service through Early Periodic Screening, Diagnostic, and Treatment (EPSDT) services.

-Units shall be subject to prior authorization and require a prescription and treatment letter or recommendation from a licensed medical professional.
+Units are subject to prior authorization and require a prescription and treatment letter or recommendation from a licensed medical professional.
 The referral and any claims billed for this service shall include the referring entity's NPI number.
 Restorative services are available on the Medicaid State Plan.
-Maintenance therapy shall be provided under the waiver, and shall be supported with a third party liability form.
-State plan restorative therapy and waiver maintenance therapy shall not be billed on the same day.
+Maintenance therapy may be provided under the waiver, and must be supported with a third party liability form.
+Medicaid State Plan restorative therapy and waiver maintenance therapy cannot be billed on the same day.

-Relative providers (defined as biological, adoptive, or step parents) shall not provide this service.
+Relative providers (defined as biological, adoptive, or step parents) cannot provide this service.